 Focus on developing fluency in speaking, reading, writing and understanding, so our students can actively participate in their target language and culture.

 A strong English program in grades 1 through 5, designed specifically for our immersion students.
 Literacy in English and the chosen language reinforce one another, resulting in advanced capability in both languages.

 Daily exposure to other languages and cultures that fosters a world perspective.
-Our students hear Chinese, Spanish and Japanese in the hallways and playgrounds, they attend cultural festivals, and they know teachers from all around the world.
+Our students hear Mandarin, Spanish, and Japanese in the hallways and playgrounds, they attend cultural festivals, and they know teachers from all around the world.

 Students from a variety of ethnic, socio-economic, and family backgrounds.
 This environment enables children to grow up in a naturally diverse world.

-New families sometimes worry about how they will help their child with homework if they don't speak the language.
-TIS parents will tell you that because they don't speak the language, their children become resourceful and independent learners.
-The parents' responsibility is to provide time, place and encouragement - and the rest is the student's reponsibility.
-Click here for a short video clip of a 5th grade parent explaining what she does when her daughter has homework trouble!
+New families sometimes worry about how they will help their child with homework if they don’t speak the language.
+ISP parents will tell you that because they don’t speak the language, their children become resourceful and independent learners.
+The parents’ responsibility is to provide time, place and encouragement – and the rest is the student’s responsibility.

 Language Immersion by Track